jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

 **Quality and standards**

 ### 35 Revocation and suspension of consents
-(1) The Minister may at any time, by notice in the Gazette, revoke, or suspend for such period as he may determine, any consent given under section 20 or section 23, if he is of the opinion that—
+(1) The Minister may at any time, by notice, revoke, or suspend for such period as he may determine, any consent given under section 20 or section 23, if he is of the opinion that—
   (a) the medicine can no longer be regarded as a medicine that can be administered or used safely for the purposes indicated in the application for consent, or in a notice deposited under section 24; or
   (b) the specifications and standards with respect to the manufacture of the medicine that were included in the terms of a consent can no longer be regarded as satisfactory; or
   (c) the efficacy of the medicine can no longer be regarded as satisfactory.
 (2) Where a consent is suspended under this section, it shall be deemed for the purposes of subsections (2) and (4) of section 20 not to have been granted.
+(3) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 36 Control of established medicines
 (1) Without limiting subsection (5) of section 24, if the Director-General has reason to believe that any medicine, not being a new medicine, may be unsafe or ineffective for the therapeutic purpose for which it is sold, he may, by notice in writing to an importer or manufacturer in New Zealand, state the reasons for his belief and require the importer or manufacturer to satisfy him of the safety or efficacy of that medicine.